Integrating Maneuverable Planning and Adaptive Control for Robot Cart-Pushing under Disturbances: Problem Formulation

 \subsubsection{Control under Complicated Dynamics}

-The dynamics of carts are influenced by various factors, including payload mass variations, shifts in the CoM due to payload movement, friction and wheel resistance, and changes in the robot’s contact state (e.g., grasping distance).
+The system is highly nonlinear and subject to numerous constraints, and the disturbances are difficult to model, making the design of an effective control strategy challenging.
+The dynamics of carts are influenced by various factors, including payload mass variations, shifts in the CoM due to payload movement, friction and wheel resistance, and changes in the robot’s contact state (e.g., grasping locations).
 Additionally, wheel resistance is highly uncertain, and friction can vary significantly depending on the ground surface and payload conditions.
-These effects are difficult to fully observe and model, resulting in high uncertainty in $f$ in (\ref{optimization}).
-For the second-order dynamic system of carts:
+These effects are difficult to accurately observe and model, resulting in high uncertainty in dynamics.
+Our goal is to achieve robust adaptive control for online compensation, without relying on accurate modeling of the system dynamics.

-in which $\boldsymbol{u}$ is the whole-body control inputs, and $\boldsymbol{\xi}$ is the sum of disturbances, our goal is to achieve human-like adaptive control even in the presence of limited model information.